-The Future of Television Advertising is Here.
+The future of TV Advertising is here

 The television media industry is gigantic.
 Not exactly breaking news.
 But for the past decade, it seemed as if Broadcast TV’s Goliath would soon be taken down by Digital’s David.
 Instead, the broadcast television industry got smart, literally, and leveraged Connected TV to enter the digital world.
 Connected TV is primarily bought programmatically giving marketers digital-like control of their campaigns, especially compared to traditional linear broadcast TV.
 The future of television advertising has arrived with Programmatic Connected TV.
 We’re here to make sure you’re not stuck in the past.

-What Is Connected TV
+What Is Connected TV?

 - Smart TVs

 - Amazon Firestick